polyaxon/polyaxon/docs/integrations/acr.md

 ## Make this access as default

-After creating the access you need to mark it ass default, so that Polyaxon uses it for scheduling builds.
+After creating the access you need to mark it as default, so that Polyaxon uses it for scheduling builds.

 ## Using the secret for pull only